supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 ## Opening Context for Hosts

 **Tyler's Background & Relationship History**:
-- Started as intern at Morey's Piers under Tim's mentorship
+- Started at Morey’s Piers as an intern more than a decade ago
+- Brought into the organization by the Morey family
-- Progressed through organization during years of Tim's leadership
+- Rose through the ranks to become Director of Digital Transformation
-- Now serves as Tim's operational advisor and daily sounding board
 - Co-designed Morey's new Fam Club loyalty program with Tim
-- Brought to Morey's by one of the Morey brothers (founders)
 - Has maintained close working relationship with Tim post-Morey's

-**Fam Club Program Context**:
+**Fam Club – Loyalty Program Context **:
 - Launched July 2025 (just launched when pre-call recorded)
 - Points-based currency system (not traditional discount program)
 - Integration across multiple disconnected systems